johanbove/johanbove.github.io/_drafts/2016-06-06-status-update.md

 ## Visiting MA, USA

-_Write about visiting Boston and Cambridge, with the MIT Museum._
+Family visit across the Big Pond!
+We loved Boston with a boat trip north over the Massachusetts Bay to the quaint town of Salem.
+Staying in Cambridge was interesting, with a fun sunday out to the inspiring MIT Museum.

 ## Learning EmberJS

+Yep, I'm doing Ember!

 ### Motivation